weaviate-tutorials/next-multimodal-search-demo/README.md

 git clone https://github.com/malgamves/next-multimodal-search-demo
 ```

-The repository lets do three things
+The repository lets you do three things
 1. Run the Next.js Web App.
 2. Run an instance of Weaviate.
 3. Import images, audio and videos into your Weaviate database.